Skip to main content Skip to navigation

 Employment Research students at the University of Warwick

-Find out more about our Employment Research PhD.
+Find out more about our Employment Research PhD degree at Warwick

-Using interdisciplinary approaches on PhD in Employment Research, you will tackle high quality social science research in employment.
-Warwick's Institute for Employment Research provides unparalleled learning opportunities at a leading international social science research centre.
+Embedded in an interdisciplinary high quality research environment, the PhD in Employment Research, at Warwick's Institute for Employment Research (IER) provides unparalleled learning opportunities at a leading international social science research centre.

 Course overview

-As a research-only department within the University of Warwick, the work of the Institute for Employment Research (IER) is diverse and interdisciplinary and provides wide-ranging opportunities for prospective doctoral candidates to engage in high quality social science doctoral-level research which is policy-relevant, as well as being academically rigorous.
+As an interdisciplinary research-only department within the University of Warwick, the work of the Institute for Employment Research (IER) provides wide-ranging opportunities for prospective doctoral candidates to engage in high quality social science doctoral-level research which is policy-relevant and academically rigorous.

 Our extensive research portfolio has meant that we have fostered and maintained links with national and international research centres; UK government departments and agencies; European Commission and other international bodies; local authorities and sectoral organisations, as well as extensive academic networks.

-Supervision for IER doctoral students will be provided by academic researchers with significant experience of undertaking research across a range of topics in employment research.
-We supervise a wide range of students from a variety of different countries and backgrounds and welcome this diversity among our student body.
+Supervision for IER doctoral students will be provided by academic researchers with significant experience of undertaking research across employment research.
+We supervise students from a variety of different countries and backgrounds and welcome this diversity among our student body.

 Former students have gone on to work in a variety of areas in different countries, including academia, government, the private sector or third sector organisations.